Titel

 International transfer: The German-African Innovation Award

-A non-European example of successful transfer is the "InnoStore" project, which was awarded the German-African Innovation Incentive Award (GAIIA) by the BMBF in 2018.
-The project focused on innovative techniques for drying and storing grain in order to minimise mould.
-This often leads to high post-harvest losses, particularly in East Africa.
-The solutions developed in InnoStore have great potential for practical application.
+A non-European example of successful transfer is the ‘InnoStore’ project, which was awarded the German-African Innovation Incentive Award (GAIIA) by the BMFTR as early as 2018.
+The project focused on innovative grain drying and storage techniques designed to minimise mould infestation.
+In East Africa in particular, this often leads to high post-harvest losses.
+The solutions developed in InnoStore offered great potential for practical application.

-At the end of the project funding in 2021, DLR Projektträger carried out a so-called transfer qualification with the award winner from Kenya's Moi University: a pilot project in which we conducted various analyses to assess the marketability of the new drying and storage technologies and to identify market development potential.
-We also provided mentoring to equip the Kenyan awardee with advisory, training and coaching elements through video conferences and on-site consultations.
-The qualification enabled the awardee to significantly improve his economic business model, start the transfer process and implement the planned start-up project.
-The chances of success are high, as the new drying and storage techniques can be applied in other African countries with similar challenges and conditions to Kenya.
+By the end of 2021, the time had come: as the project funding drew to a close, DLR Projektträger carried out a so-called ‘transfer qualification’ with the award winner, Moi University in Kenya: a pilot project in which DLR Projektträger conducted various analyses to, for example, assess the market readiness of the new drying and storage techniques and identify market development potential.
+In addition, DLR Projektträger provided mentoring to prepare the Kenyan award winner through advisory, training and coaching elements delivered via video conferences and on-site consultations.
+Thanks to this qualification process, the award winner was able to significantly improve its business model, initiate the technology transfer process and implement the planned start-up project.
+The chances of success are high, as the new drying and storage techniques can also be applied in other African countries facing challenges and conditions similar to those in Kenya.

-But that was just the beginning.
-In 2022, together with the BMBF, we developed concrete proposals and new formats for the further development of the entire GAIIA funding programme – especially with regard to transfer.
-This is achieved primarily through improved methodological competence, for example in the area of business models or in the establishment of start-ups with lean processes ("Lean Startup").
-Corresponding coaching should therefore begin at an early stage of the project, so that the transfer of results in the sense of sustainable exploitation is possible at the end of the project.
-On this basis, we want to work with the BMBF to optimise future funding programmes accordingly.
+But that was only the beginning: in 2022, drawing on the experience gained from the pilot project, DLR Projektträger, in collaboration with the BMFTR, developed concrete proposals and new formats to further develop the entire GAIIA funding programme – particularly with regard to technology transfer.
+This is achieved primarily through improved methodological expertise, for example in the Division of business models or when setting up start-ups using lean processes (‘Lean Start-up’).
+Corresponding coaching should therefore begin at an early stage in the project’s lifecycle, so that, upon completion of the project, the transfer of results can be facilitated in the interests of sustainable utilisation.
+On this basis, DLR Projektträger, together with the BMFTR, intends to optimise future funding programmes accordingly.

 "Technology Transfer as a Service”

-The BMBF also emphasised the importance of effective transfer at the international level with the event "From Science to Life – Inspiring Cross-Border Innovation" as part of the "BMBF Forum International" series.
-The event focused on the following questions: How do ideas become innovations?
-How can research best be put into practice?
-What can we learn from other countries?
-One of the solutions is to make greater use of artificial intelligence and strategic foresight to identify global technology trends at an early stage.
-Other approaches include offering a new service under the motto "Technology Transfer as a Service", networking founders more closely internationally and removing further barriers to spin-offs and patents.
-DLR Projektträger was responsible for the conception, organisation and implementation of the entire series of events, which took place in May 2022 as a virtual symposium.
+The BMFTR also emphasised the importance of effective technology transfer at an international level with the event “From Science to Life – Inspiring Cross-Border Innovation” as part of the “BMFTR-Forum International” series.
+The event centred on the following questions: How do ideas become innovations?
+What is the best way to transfer research into practice?
+What can we learn from other countries in this regard?
+Potential solutions include making greater use of artificial intelligence and strategic foresight to identify global technology trends at an early stage.
+Further approaches include offering a new service under the motto ‘Technology Transfer as a Service’, strengthening international networking among start-up founders, and breaking down further barriers to spin-offs and patents.
+DLR Projektträger was responsible for the conception, organisation and implementation of the entire series of events and held the event in May 2022 as a virtual symposium.

 Contact